valentincanonical/diy-microcloud/README.md

 ## Minimum Configuration

-> To enable the most to follow this tutorial at home, we won't require any specific hardware - only your workstation will do it.
+> To enable more people to follow this tutorial at home, we won't require any specific hardware - only your workstation.
 > Nonetheless, you will find secondary paths and alternative options all along, including instructions to use a cluster of Raspberry Pis.
-> The following requirements apply if you're willing to follow the primary path, using virtualisation to emulate multiple small devices.
+> The following requirements apply if you're willing to follow the primary path, using virtualisation to emulate multiple small devices:

-- 16GB RAM recommended (8GB min required);
+- 16GB RAM recommended (8GB min required).
-- min 4-core CPU;
+- Min 4-core CPU.
-- min 50GB of disk storage left;
+- Min 50GB of disk storage left.
 - [Multipass installed](https://multipass.run/) for your platform (stick to the default configuration).

 <details>